Best

 Symbol of infrared radiation

-Convection = upward movement of air mass.
+= upward movement of air mass.
 Advection = horizontal movement of air mass.

 |